vgorloff/AUHost/README.md

 Gain control used to control DSP engine of AudioUnit PlugIn.
 Under the hood it bound to multiplication coefficient used to in functions from Accelerate framework.

 <img src="https://raw.githubusercontent.com/vgorloff/AUHost/master/Media/Screenshot-Attenuator.png" height="600" alt="Screenshot: Attenuator">

-## Build system and Deployment target requirements

-- Xcode 9 (Swift 4)
-- iOS 9, macOS 10.11
-- Metal

-**Note**: In order to make custom build and use sandboxed binary (with underlying PlugIn/XPC subsystem) it is required to sign Hosting application and Extension with appropriate certificate.
-If you don't have Apple Developer ID (and thus don't have code sign certificate), then download and use existing [binary](https://github.com/vgorloff/AUHost/releases).